sayerhs/cpl/docs/source/user/configuration.rst

 .. confval:: caelus.caelus_cml.versions.path

-   The path to the Caelus install.
+   The path to the C++ code/executables install.
 This is equivalent to the directory pointed by the :envvar:`WM_PROJECT_DIR` or :envvar:`CAELUS_PROJECT_DIR` environment variable, e.g., :file:`/home/caelus_user/projects/caelus/caelus-10.04`.

 .. confval:: caelus.caelus_cml.versions.build_option

    A string parameter identifying the OpenFOAM or Caelus build, if multiple builds are present within a CML install, to be used with CPL.
 This is an **expert** only option used by developers who are testing multiple compilers and build options.
 It is recommended that the normal users let CPL autodetect the build option.

 .. confval:: caelus.caelus_cml.versions.mpi_root